Link Checker looks for valid, suspicious and broken links in Word documents. Do the following to find links in your file:

 Work with the found links

 Depending on the settings you select, the add-in will find good, suspicious and broken links in the document.
-Here is how you can see the type of link: Good links have a check mark:

 - Click on the link and you will navigate to it in your word document.
 If the link is suspicious, broken or external, you can see the comment to it in the Description section.